geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 Sources supply data to be shown on the map.
-The type of source is specified by the ``"type"`` property, and must be one of vector, raster, geojson, image, video, canvas.
+The type of source is specified by the ``"type"`` property, and must be one of vector, raster, GeoJSON, image, video, canvas.
 Adding a source won't immediately make data appear on the map because sources don't contain styling details like color or width.
 Layers refer to a source and give it a visual representation.
 This makes it possible to style the same source in